AndreyV0607/AirBnb_Price_PredictionModel/README.md

 This project analyzes Airbnb listing prices across European cities and builds a regression model to estimate `price_total` from practical pre-listing variables.

-The goal is not only to get the lowest possible error, but to build a model that is realistic, interpretable, and defensible for a data science portfolio.
+The goal is not only to get the lowest possible error, but to build a model that is realistic and interpretable for business decisions .
 For that reason, the final modeling pipeline avoids variables that would not be known before publishing a listing, such as review scores.

 ## Project Structure